To embody urban activist Jane Jacobs’ legacy by organizing free, resident-led neighborhood explorations and building community connections through

 observation and dialogue,

 education and storytelling, and

-collectively reimagining and changing the places in which Milwaukeeans live, work, and play.
+collectively reimagining and changing the places in which residents in and around Milwaukee live, work, and play.

-The Milwaukee Turners have played a central role in Milwaukee’s political and social landscape for over 160 years.
+Jane's Walk MKE is a program of the Milwaukee Turners, who have played a central role in Milwaukee’s political and social landscape for over 160 years.
 The Turners remain dedicated more than ever to fostering the health of body and mind through a vast array of diverse programs in physical education, public forums, music and art events.
 The organization’s principle-driven mission has provided physical education standards, social justice and political reform for the Milwaukee community since the society’s beginnings in the late 1840′s.

 Like the Turners, whose founder prepared youth for resistance to Napoleonic domination, and later for other anti-democratic forms of government, our namesake Jane Jacobs fought for the liberty of ordinary citizens to build the cities in which they live, work, and play.
 In the 1960s, her main Napoleon was New York City Parks Commissioner Robert Moses, who championed top-down neighborhood clearing and highway building.
 In 1962, she chaired the Joint Committee to Stop the Lower Manhattan Expressway to oppose Moses' plans to build a highway through Manhattan's Washington Square Park and West Village.
 Her weapon of choice against the establishment was “the wisdom of empirical observation and community intuition” (Project for Public Spaces).